bra1nDump/ai-task-vscode/docs/multi-file-diff/fastXmlParsingLimitations.ts.md

     ignoreAttributes: false,
     attributeNamePrefix: '',

-    // Convert old-chunk to oldChunk
+    // Convert range-to-replace to oldChunk
     // IMPORTANT: This will change the tag names before the stopNodes are applied
     // but it still looks for the old name in the text tho ...
     // so these 2 options are incompatible unfortunately :(